Sector Deal - Planning Update

 The analysis was commissioned by Scottish Renewbales and carried out by BVG Associates.
 It builds on the data contained in the RenewableUK EnergyPulse database.
 The database continues to be managed by BVG Associates on behalf of Scottish Renewables.

-The analysis will be updated in April and October each year to bring the project database in line with the latest information available in the public domain.
+The analysis will be updated twice each year to bring the project database in line with the latest information available in the public domain.
 The latter of the two updates will involve re-engaging with developers on potential future projects, not yet in the public domain, to ensure the database is as representative of the future of onshore wind in Scotland as possible.

 Work Update

-• This second analysis is complete and available to download from the Scottish Renewables website.
+• The third analysis is complete and available to download from the Scottish Renewables website.
 The analysis includes when these developments are likely to be submitted for Section 36 consent or planning permission, the likely geographic distribution of development between planning authorities, and the potential MW scale of development.
+It also includes the potential capacity lost due to land designations that would prevent onshore wind development in Scotland.

 • BVGa is gathering feedback on the current model and requests for future iterations to make sure that the model is meeting the needs of stakeholders.
 If you would like to get in touch, please contact Stuart Whittingham at BVGA.